AuxenceD/MDEF2025/README.md

-# Your name - Fab Academy documentation
+# Auxence - Fab Academy documentation

 Visit [fabacademy.org](https://fabacademy.org/) for class and other information.